stronganalytics/Excel-VBA-at-FedEx-and-Network-Global-Logistics/README.md

+This page describes two Microsoft Excel VBA projects that I did in my 2012 FedEx Freight internship and my 2014 production analyst role at Network Global Logistics.
+They demonstrate skills from the systems development life cycle (SDLC) in requirements gathering, communicating often with the stakeholderuser, user interface design, and desigining and implementing an technology based solution.

 # FedEx Freight Business Intelligence Reporting Spreadsheet
 In 2012, I did a summer internship at FedEx Freight's service center in San Bernardino, CA.  I assisted freight operations supervisors during their shifts and learned the nuts and bolts of the freight transportation aspect of supply chain management.\
 \